 Example of How to Implement the Star Method

-If you are asked about the competency, communication and interpersonal skills, then you need to have two or three examples ready of how you have used this skill in your jobs.
+When you are asked in an interview about the competency relating to communication and interpersonal skills, then you need to have two or three work examples ready of times that you have used this skill in your past jobs.

 If you deal with the general public by phone, email or in person, then you can give an example from this area.
 If you work as a cashier, then similarly you also have loads of experience in applying this skill.

-For instance, say you work in the reception of a dental surgery, then each day you are greeting the clients and company reps.
-Your duties might include making appointments in person and over the phone, following up with clients about upcoming appointments, ordering supplies and generally answering the phone and office emails.
+For example if a candidate works in a dental surgery reception, then every day they are greeting the clients and the company reps.
+Some of their duties might include making appointments with patients in person after their appointment or over the phone.
+They need to also follow up with patients to notify them about their upcoming dental appointment.
+Other duties could be ordering supplies and generally answering telephone phone calls and office emails.

 All of these tasks involve some form of communication and interpersonal skills.
 You have to be polite and friendly when someone attends the surgery as you are the first person they meet once they arrive.